Efficient and Robust Carath\'{e}odory-Steinitz Pruning of Positive Discrete Measures: Background

-These mild assumptions are enough to articulate a Tchakaloff-like result. \begin{theorem} Let $(\mu_M,V)$ be as described above with finite moments as defined in \eqref{eq:eta_n}.
+A Tchakaloff theorem for finitely supported measures states the following. \begin{theorem} Let $(\mu_M,V)$ be as described above with finite moments as defined in \eqref{eq:eta_n}.
 Then \eqref{eq:tchakaloff} holds with $Q \leq N = \dim(V)$ where the $Q$ quadrature nodes are a subset of $\mathrm{supp} (\mu_M) = \{x_m\}_{m \in [M]}$. \end{theorem} The above result is not new and is essentially well-known.
-See, e.g, related statements in \cite{tchernychova_caratheodory_2016,piazzon_caratheodorytchakaloff_2017,steinitz_bedingt_1913}, although we failed to find an identical formulation in existing literature.
-In fact, in \Cref{thm:finite-tchakaloff} and all that follows, we may take $X$ as an arbitrary (possibly infinite-dimensional) metric space, substantially relaxing our original $X \subset \R^d$ assumption. \Cref{thm:finite-tchakaloff} and \Cref{thm:tchakaloff} both have uses: \Cref{thm:finite-tchakaloff} applies to general non-polynomial subspaces $V$ whereas \Cref{thm:tchakaloff} does not; \Cref{thm:tchakaloff} applies to measures $\mu$ with infinite support, whereas \Cref{thm:finite-tchakaloff} does not.
+See, e.g, related statements in \cite{tchernychova_caratheodory_2016,piazzon_caratheodorytchakaloff_2017,steinitz_bedingt_1913}.
 One standard proof of \Cref{thm:finite-tchakaloff} reveals a popular algorithm that makes the result constructive; this proof relies on a minor variant of Carath\'{e}odory's theorem in convex geometry. \begin{theorem}[Carath\'{e}odory's theorem, conic version \cite{eisenbrand_2006}] Let $P \subset \R^N$ be a finite set of points in $\R^N$ with $|P| > N$.
 If $\bs{p} \in \cone(P)$, then there exist a subset $S \subset P$ with $|S| \leq N$ such that $\bs{p} \in \cone(S)$. \end{theorem} \begin{remark} The more traditional phrasing of Carath\'{e}odory's Theorem that considers the stronger notion of \textit{convex} combinations yields the looser conclusion $|S| \leq N+1$. \end{remark} To see how this applies to our situation, we provide a direct, simple proof that reveals a computational implementation.
 Like \Cref{thm:finite-tchakaloff} itself, neither this proof nor the algorithm are new.